The Sierpinski Carpet as a Final Coalgebra: The functors and

 We may take our path (\ref{distancelemmapath}) and shorten any chain of $\sim$ relations.
 This is because $\sim$ is transitive.
 Thus, we can assume that no three adjacent pairs are related by $\sim$.
 In other words, we never have $(m_k, x_k) \sim (m_{k+1},x_{k+1}) \sim (m_{k+2},x_{k+2})$.

-At this point, we argue by induction on $p$ that for every path (\ref{distancelemmapath}) which meets all of the assumptions so far has a a $\sim$-alternating path with smaller or equal score.
-If $p =2$, the path automatically is $\sim$-alternating.
+At this point, we argue by induction on $p$ that for every path (\ref{distancelemmapath}) which meets all of the assumptions so far, there is an alternating path with smaller or equal score.
+If $p=0$, then $(m,x)=(n,y)$ so $(m,x)=(m_0,x_0),(m_0,x_0')=(n,y)$ is an alternating path with score $0$ (so, equal to the score of the original).

 Assume our result for paths of length $<p$, and consider a path as in (\ref{distancelemmapath}) of length $p$.
-If this path is not alternating, then there must be $(m_k, x_k) \not\sim (m_{k+1},x_{k+1}) \not\sim (m_{k+2},x_{k+2})$.
+If this path is not alternating, then there must be $(m_k, x_k) \not\sim (m_{k+1},x_{k+1}) \not\sim (m_{k+2},x_{k+2})$, since we have assumed we cannot have $3$ or more entries in a row related by $\sim$.
 In this case, what we said at the end of the first paragraph implies that $m_k = m_{k+1} = m_{k+2}$.
 So we may shorten our path by deleting $(m_{k+1},x_{k+1})$.
-By the triangle inequality and the definition of the metric on $M\times X$ in (\ref{nottensor}), the score does not increase with this deletion.
-And then applying our induction hypothesis to the shortened path proves our result. \end{proof}
+By the triangle inequality (in $X$) and the definition of the metric on $L\times X$ in (\ref{nottensor}), the score does not increase with this deletion.
+And then applying our induction hypothesis to the shortened path proves our result. \endproof